mclintprojects/blog/src/tutorials/enumerize-vue.md

 - My component has different views with their accompanying state.
   - A loader is shown when the state is `loading`
   - A list of banks is shown when the state is `loaded`
-  - An error message is shown when the state is `error`.
+  - An error message is shown when the state is `error`
 - All the possible states for this component are defined in my `states` options array and the really simple state thing will set the first entry as the default.
-In this case, `loading` will be the state of the component until I transition away from it from setting `currentState` to a new state.
+In this case, `loading` will be the state of the component until I transition away from it by setting `currentState` to a new state.
 - In `getBanks`, I'm transitioning to the `loaded` state if I successfully get my list of banks or the `error` state if I don't.

 <content-break />